vportens/minishell/README.md

 ## 2.3 Expand env
 Has you see higher,
 According to the type of the word, you have to expand the env with differents rules,
-In all case, a env variable start by '$' and can only be compose by alphanum characters + ```_```
+In all cases, a env variable start by '$' and can only be compose by alphanum characters + ```_```
 ```$?``` is not consider as a env variable but as the **exit_status** and ```?``` is not a alphanum character.
 And in case of ```$$``` I consider it as ```$```

 ## 3. Prepare execution
 Here you are, you should have all your commande_line struct with all your token word expand and the type of each word.
-Now to prepare execution we will set a list of type Arg to path to execve as a char **args in each our struct cmd_line;
+Now to prepare execution we will set a list of type Arg to give to execve as a char **args in each our struct cmd_line;
-Not a big deal, look trought the truct token, compte the number of type ARG and do a tab with all of them.
+Not a big deal, look trought the struct token, count the number of type ARG and do a tab with all of them.

 ```
 struct token{